What Do Seventh-day Adventists Believe About the Church?

 Here is a manual of what to expect when you visit for a Sabbath morning worship service.

-You will be welcomed by a church family who will be so glad you stopped by.
+You will be welcomed by a church family that will be so glad you stopped by.
 And you will be glad you did too!

 Questions about Adventists?
 Ask here!